amdigital-co-uk/docs-playbook/docs/Delivery-Practices/Build-and-Release/Engineering/Test-Engineering/Exploratory Testing.md

 - Identify any further testing required?

 ## Best Practices
-During the Exploratory Test session:
+### Before the Exploratory Test session:
 - The mission of testing must be clear
 - Note ideas on what needs to be tested and why

+### During the Exploratory Test session:
 - Engineer can branch out their ideas but never stray from the mission
 - Keep track of any questions and issues raised during exploratory testing session
-- Preferred to pair for more effective testing
+- Preferred to pair for more effective

+### Following the Exploratory Test session
+Document and monitor the following:
+- Risks
+- What must be covered
+- Test Execution Log
+- Consider recording the test session

 ## Disadvantages of Exploratory Testing
 Some disadvantages of Exploratory testing are: